ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skills:

-* Enriching a node via avenues: "who" (visualising the multiple actors involved), "what" (visualising their actions), "why" (understanding their rationale/objectives), "when" (when in time), "where" (where in place).
+* Enriching a node via avenues: "who" (visualising the multiple actors involved), "what/how" (understanding how the action is done), "why" (understanding the rationale/objectives), "when" (when in time), "where" (where in place).
 The "why" being most important.
-* Forming an edge in the past/current: "who" (past actions by the same actor), "what" (similar actions by different actors), "why" (similar rationales/objectives), "when" (history), "where" (geography).
+* Forming an edge in the past/current: "who" (past actions by the same actor), "what/how" (similar actions by different actors), "why" (similar rationales/objectives), "when" (history), "where" (geography).
 * Forming an edge in the future: figuring out what relevant actors will do in response to the past/current.

 <blockquote>